-ENG 401 Advanced English Grammar (3-0-3).
-(Cross-listed as ENG 501).
+ENG 401 Advanced English

+Grammar (3-0-3).
+(Cross-listed as ELT 501).
 Provides an intensive investigation into contemporary English sentence structure, function and meaning.
 It also analyzes how structure types and sentence relationships are realized in various texts and genres.
 In addition, the course discusses issues relative to descriptive/prescriptive approaches to language.
-Prerequisite: ENG 224.
+Prerequisite: ENG 223 or ENG 224 or TRA220.

-ENG 405 Discourse Analysis
+ENG 405 Discourse Analysis (3-0-3).

-(3-0-3).
 Looks at the interpretation of meaning situated beyond the level of the sentence.
 To achieve a better understanding of how language works as a communication medium, the role of notions such as background knowledge, cohesion and coherence in texts and conversational interaction are examined.
-Prerequisite: ENG 334.
+Prerequisite: ENG 223 or ENG 224.